 Witness statements from former coworkers provide powerful evidence of workplace conditions and asbestos exposure practices.
 Retired workers often recall specific asbestos products, work practices, and exposures from decades past.
 Deposition testimony from witnesses strengthens claims substantially.

 Product identification evidence documents specific asbestos products used at the shipyard.
-Supplier records, product catalogs, and technical specifications demonstrate that products contained asbestos.
+Supplier records, product catalogs, and technical specifications demonstrate that products contained the mineral.
 This evidence establishes which manufacturers should be named as defendants.

 Are Veterans Entitled to Additional Benefits Beyond Mesothelioma Compensation?